Anglo-Powhatan Wars: First Anglo–Powhatan War

-The peace of Pocahontas
+Peace of Pocahontas

 Peace negotiations stalled over the return of captured hostages and arms for nearly a year; Dale went with Pocahontas and a large force to find Powhatan in March 1614.
 They were showered with arrows at present-day West Point, so they went ashore and sacked the town.
 They finally found Powhatan at his new capital in Matchcot, and they concluded a peace that was sealed by the marriage of Pocahontas to colonist John Rolfe.
-Rolfe and Pocahantos married April 16, 1614 and had their only son 8 months later on January 18, 1615.
+Rolfe and Pocahontas married April 16, 1614 and had their only son 8 months later on January 18, 1615.
 This was the first known inter-racial union in Virginia and helped to bring a brief period of better relations between the Indians and the colonists.
 A separate peace was concluded the same year with the Chickahominy tribe which made them honorary "Englishmen" and thus subjects of King James I. This period of peace has been called the peace of Pocahontas.